vinlin24/cs143-notebooks/09 Transactions and Schedules.md

 > [!NOTE]
 >
 > We can always write out the actions among different threads in some strict linear order (remember we're only dealing with [strict orderings](#schedules)).
-For the purposes of building the precedence graph, it doesn't matter exactly how they're laid out, just that the ordering respects the ordering within each individual transaction.

 There are 3 transactions here, so we have 3 nodes: